JosephPopoola/GotDemPs/README.md

 Run a quick **npm install** to get all the tings, then **npm start** and roll through my G.

-Used 'Create-React-App' to bootstrap the project that README is [here](./Web/README.old.md), this will help you do more than just initialise the proejct and run it.
+Used [Create React App](https://github.com/facebookincubator/create-react-app)' to bootstrap the project that README is [here](./Web/README.old.md), this will help you do more than just initialise the proejct and run it.

 #### What mans got in here so far ...
 + [React (obvs)](https://facebook.github.io/react/)